Skip to main content

 • the business needs fewer employees with the redundant employee’s skills.

-The procedure to follow
+The process to follow

 Consultation